CheetahRobotics/Team10182/DataScience/README.md

 - the Python programmign language.
 - Jupyter Notebooks.

-We are learning the Python programming language.
-We are using it inside Jupyter Notebooks.
+We will analyze data sets by writing scripts in Python.
+These scripts will run inside Jupyter Notebooks.

 You can get Python and Jupyter on your computer by downloading a package called Anaconda.